 However, the HM Treasury (2011) could not approve the amendment to its pension law to allow for early partial access as there was inconclusive evidence that early access would have a positive impact on pension savings.
 Studies have also shown that partial pension withdrawals do bring about the adverse effects, such as beneficiaries becoming asset rich and cash poor (World Bank, 2019).
-Chiwele (2023), and Shankar and Asher (2011) also contend that partial withdrawals lead to reduction in individual members’ pension savings, which may result in elevated longevity risk, which is derived from a long lived-life with reduced and/or no pension savings.
+Chiwele (2023), and Shankar and Asher (2011) also contend that partial withdrawals lead to reduction in individual members’ pension savings, which may result in elevated longevity risk derived from a long lived-life with reduced and/or no pension savings.

-The World Bank (2017) found that more than 75% of pension funds are held in equity portfolios in 18 of the 27 OECD countries, while remaining 9 countries had 50% of their funds in equities with short term investments in bonds and government bills accounting for the remaining balance.
-The long investments in long term assets (equities) are on the premise that surplus contributions would only be tapped in the event that benefit payments exceed contributions (World Bank, 2017).
+The World Bank (2017) found that more than 75% of pension funds are held in equity portfolios in 18 of the 27 Organisation for Economic Co-operation and Development (OECD) countries, while the remaining 9 countries had 50% of their funds in equities with short term investments in bonds and government bills accounting for the remaining balance.
+Investments in long term assets (equities) are on the premise that surplus contributions would only be tapped in the event that benefit payments exceed contributions (World Bank, 2017).

 Direct partial withdrawals were also found to have, unless amounts withdrawn are repaid with interest, led to lower replacement rates at retirement (World Bank, 2019).
 The World Bank argued against diversion from the primary objective of a pension, to enable it provide adequate, affordable, sustainable and robust retirement income, and that pensions should have a single objective of adequate provision of pensions to individuals.
-The national pension scheme (NPS), managed by the National Pensions Scheme Authority (NAPSA) is a DC pension scheme, and therefore the observations by the World Bank, in the face of the subsisting partial pension withdrawals, may face a possible liquidity challenge in settling pension payments, and also members may not be able to make sufficient saving for use in their retirement age.
+The national pension scheme (NPS), managed by the NAPSA is a DC pension scheme, and therefore the observations by the World Bank, in the face of the subsisting partial pension withdrawals, may face a possible liquidity challenge in settling pension payments, and also members may not be able to make sufficient saving for use in their retirement age.

 METHODOLOGY